Qatar Air CEO Akbar Al Baker Says His ‘Very Challenging Position’ Could Only Be Performed By A Man

 The chief executive officer of Qatar Airways is encountering turbulence after comments he made at the International Air Transport Association annual meeting in Sydney, Australia.

-At a press conference after he was named the group’s board chairman, Akbar Al Baker apparently shocked the those in attendance with his response to a question about alleged gender inequality in the aviation industry, and in the Middle East in particular.
+At a press conference after he was named the group’s board chairman, Akbar Al Baker apparently shocked those in attendance with his response to a question about alleged gender inequality in the aviation industry, and in the Middle East in particular.

 About Qatar Airways, which is said to be one of the world’s biggest air carriers, CEO Al Baker seemed to deny any systemic gender inequality.
 He added the following remark, which has made international headlines and predictably took off on social media with its implications of sexism.